District Standardized Tests

 The Illinois Assessment of Readiness (IAR) is the state assessment and accountability measure for Illinois students enrolled in a public school district.
 IAR assesses progress of students in grades 3-8 in meeting the Illinois Learning Standards in English Language Arts and mathematics.

-How many tests will my child take?
-How long is each test?
+How many tests will my child take and how long are they?

 When will the IAR be administered?